vespCV/vespcv/README.md

 If you encounter any issues, follow these steps:

 1. **General Checks**:
-   - Check that the camera is properly connected.
+   - Check that the camera is properly connected
-   - Ensure the system has a stable internet connection for email alerts.
+   - Ensure the system has a stable internet connection for email alerts
-   - If you have problems, check the log files in the `data/logs/` folder for more details.
+   - If you have problems, check the log files in the `data/logs/` folder for more details

 ### Camera Issues
 - **Camera not detected**:
-  - Ensure the camera is properly connected.
+  - Ensure the camera is properly connected
-  - Run `sudo raspi-config` and enable the camera interface.
+  - Run `sudo raspi-config` and enable the camera interface
-  - Reboot the Raspberry Pi.
+  - Check the camera function with

-- **Camera permission errors**:
-  - Add your user to the video group:
     ```bash
-    sudo usermod -a -G video $USER
+    libcamera-still -t 5000 # if you have a screen
+    libcamera-jpeg -o test.jpg # check if a jpg is created
     ```
-  - Log out and log back in for changes to take effect.
+  - Reboot the Raspberry Pi.

 ### Model Detection Issues
 - **Low detection accuracy**:
   - Check if the camera is properly focused.
   - Ensure adequate lighting.
-  - Adjust confidence thresholds in the code if needed.
+  - Adjust confidence thresholds in the `config.yaml` if needed.

 - **Model loading errors**:
   - Verify the model file (`best.pt`) is in the correct directory.